 Music City Bowl – Mississippi State vs Wake Forest

 Redbox Bowl – Indiana vs Arizona State

 Gator Bowl – Michigan vs Tennessee

 As you might expect, you can choose a lot for your parlays.
-Bookies should put bowl games into parlay groups.
+Bookies should put the 2019 College Football bowl games into parlay groups.
 It’s best to group according to date.